Philosophy

 Free Exchange of Ideas

 I believe that the best and most engaging education involves exposure to a wide range of ideas.
 For this reason, I encourage a free exchange of ideas and embrace controversial topics.
-For example, a unit on comparative religion is a regular part of my curriculum.
+For example, a unit on comparative religion is a regular part of my preschool curriculum.
 Every idea is welcomed at Zimtor as long as it is expressed in a responsible way.

 Consensus-Based Decision Making